 GLAMGLOW is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “Consumer safety has always been top priority at GLAMGLOW.
 Therefore, our product safety review process requires collaboration of experts across several sciences, including toxicology, microbiology, environmental chemistry, manufacturing, and engineering to ensure the safety of all products brought to market by GLAMGLOW.

 All GLAMGLOW products are tested for irritants and allergens using biological assays and human volunteers.
 We do not test our products on animals, nor do we ask others to conduct animal testing on our behalf, except when required by law.

 We are proud of GLAMGLOW’s safety record and of our continued commitment to producing quality products.”